Interview: Malaysia Healthcare Travel Council CEO Sherene Azli on the past, present and future of medical tourism in Malaysia.

 Why is ITB Berlin important for you then?

 For us, it is important to go to ITB Berlin, as Malaysia is Official Partner Country, and because branding Malaysia strongly and creating awareness about Malaysia in a global sense is very important.
+We also understand there will be special medical tourism track which we want to be a part of.

 You are strongly promoting Malaysia as the “fertility hub of Asia” and “the cardiology hub of Asia”.
 Why fertility?